paulfioravanti/paulfioravanti.github.io/_posts/2017-12-14-using-c-plus-plus-bitcoin-libraries-in-elixir.md

 Elixir now needs to know nothing about C++ source code compilation: only that it needs to target a `@cpp_executable` file when it wants to talk with C++.
-Porcelain also now has nothing specifically to do anymore, so it can be safely removed from the project `mix.exs` file, and its configuration removed from `config.exs`.
+Porcelain also now has nothing specifically to do any more, so it can be safely removed from the project `mix.exs` file, and its configuration removed from `config.exs`.

 ## Final Thoughts